nunezMyles/IPPTracker_fitness/README.md

 # IPPTracker (WIP)

 Fitness app that records the timings and sets of User runs/situps/pushups.
+- IPPT Score Calculator
+-

 ## Features